Ankushryuga/system_design_prepration/README.md

 3. https://leetdesign.com/

-## These are Mmust solve system design questions
+## These are Must solve system design questions

 ## Many more system design prep is coming